sirajmunir10p/MS-Project-Automation-Framework/readme.md

-# Welcome to Test Automation Framework
+# Welcome to Test Automation Framework with Cypress.io
-# IBA MS Project 2022
+# MS Project 2022
 # How to Start
 1. Clone the project
 2. `npm i` - Install all the dependencies